mosaic-design-system/docs/src/components/snackbar.md

       ## What is a Snackbar?

-      Short messages about operation progress that appear bottom of the screen
+      Unintrusive short messages about operation progress that appear bottom centre of the screen

       - - -